Mizogg/Python-WebServer/README.md

 # 🐍Python-WebServer🐍 and 🐒Tampermonkey🐒

+Webserver.py Hunt for Bitcoin and ETH.

+Webserver_4.7.5.py Hunt for Bitcoin.

-New Version Websever_4.7.5.py Includes Auto Random and Auto Sequential.
+Includes Auto Random and Auto Sequential.
 No NEED for tamper monkey.
 Amazing Program.

 😊 😇 🙂Special THanks to Alex Curl for All his hard work😊 😇 🙂